 Education & Training

-For the public, here’s a selection of the educational opportunities and activities trainied Sound Water Stewards deliver to our communities as a key strategy to spark curiosity, appreciation for and dedication to stewardship for the natural world.
+COMMUNITY EDUCATION: For the public, here’s a selection of the educational activities trained Sound Water Stewards deliver to our communities to spark curiosity, appreciation for, and dedication to stewardship for the natural world.

 - In 2020, we published the field guide book, Getting to the Water’s Edge, an informative resource about 69 public access beaches on our two islands, Camano and Whidbey.